-Spirit of Manchester 2020 – open for nominations!
+Spirit of Manchester 2020 – nominations have now closed

 In these times of uncertainty, we feel it is incredibly important to spread positivity and celebrate true examples of our sector at its finest: volunteering, leadership, governance, creativity, support and collaboration.

 We have seen an incredible amount of kindness shown across the city of Manchester with many residents, volunteers, organisations and businesses adapting their normal day-to-day routine to help others in whatever way they can.
 This response symbolises exactly why we run the Spirit of Manchester programme.
 We know that giving recognition means a lot and can really make a difference.

 So this year we are simply asking….

 There will be no competitive element: we want to celebrate everyone as it is our collective response which is the real story we want to tell.